mccarthyr/SpringRestAPI/README.md

 # SpringRestAPI - Learning Project

-Uses some hardcoded endpoints for basic REST GET calls.
+Uses some hardcoded endpoints for basic Authenticated REST GET calls.
 Configued with FasterXML Jackson for JSON Serialisation/Deserialisation.

 Both the client and server components are packaged in the same project here.